Mistalero/forest-kingdoms-rpg/src/networking/node-os/README.md

 ## Important Note

-This is a Python implementation that needs to be adapted for Godot.
-The current implementation is provided as a reference for the Godot adaptation.
+The Python implementation is provided as a reference.
+The main implementation for Godot Engine is in GDScript.

 ## Structure

 - `node.py` - Main implementation file (Python reference implementation)
+- `src/node_os.gd` - Main implementation file (GDScript for Godot)
 - `src/` - Source code directory (for Godot adaptation)
 - `tests/` - Test files (to be created)